cheqd/product-docs/resources/tutorials/README.md

-# Create Resource

-## Tutorial for creating a Resource with cheqd CLI
+# Creating a Resource with cheqd node CLI

-### Overview

-The purpose of this document is to outline how someone can create a Resource on the cheqd network.
+The purpose of this document is to outline how someone can create a Resource on the cheqd network using [cheqd node CLI](https://docs.cheqd.io/node/docs/cheqd-cli).
+The process that's followed is similar to what's described in the [high-level Resource creation flow](../creating-a-resource.md).

-This tutorial uses cheqd node CLI to send a DIDDoc.

-### Pre-requisites
+## Pre-requisites

-In order to create a DIDDoc using the instructions outlined in this tutorial, you must be using Ubuntu 20.04 terminal.
-You'll find all the information required to setup your Ubuntu 20.04 terminal at the end of this tutorial.

-If you don't currently have Ubuntu 20.04 installed on your machine, you can use VirtualBox or [Docker](https://github.com/cheqd/cheqd-node/diffs/2?base\_sha=204959755a2a1d4662b1e8d58e2160f17fa4fca8\&branch=DEV-890-cheqd-cli-docs\&commentable=true\&name=DEV-890-cheqd-cli-docs\&pull\_number=283\&qualified\_name=refs%2Fheads%2FDEV-890-cheqd-cli-docs\&sha1=204959755a2a1d4662b1e8d58e2160f17fa4fca8\&sha2=4b36c0a5f767b7d4fb91341bc732d54471702dac\&short\_path=1840e4b\&unchanged=expanded\&w=false#requirements-from-os-side)

-Please ensure you are running the correct version that mainnet runs.
-You can [check which is the current version of mainnet here](https://rpc.mainnet.cheqd.network/abci\_info?).
+1. Install the latest stable cheqd-node CLI, either as a [standalone binary](https://github.com/cheqd/cheqd-node/releases/latest) or [Docker container image](https://github.com/cheqd/cheqd-node/pkgs/container/cheqd-cli).
+2. Acquire test CHEQ tokens through [our testnet faucet](https://testnet-faucet.cheqd.io) (if creating it on our testnet), or [CHEQ tokens](https://app.osmosis.zone/?from=OSMO&to=CHEQ) (if you plan on creating it on mainnet).

-### How to send a Resource to the mainnet
+## Creating a new Resource linked to a DID

-#### 1. Create a DIDDoc
+### 1. Create a new DID + DIDDoc

-If you already have a DIDDoc and corresponding keys, you can skip this step.
+*Note: If you already have a DIDDoc and corresponding keys, you can skip this step.*

 To create a DIDDoc, you can follow the [create DIDDoc tutorial here](../../dids/cheqd-cosmos-cli/create-did-and-did-document.md).

-Let's presume the DID for the DID Doc is as follows:
+Let's assume the DID for the DIDDoc is as follows:

 `did:cheqd:mainnet:6h7fjuw37gbf9ioty633bnd7thf65hs1`

-#### 2. Create unique-id for our Resource
+### 2. Create a UUID for the Resource

 UUIDs are used to identify Resources.
-In unix like systems, `uuidgen` tool can be used to generate a new one:
+On Unix systems, the `uuidgen` tool can be used to generate a new UUID:

 ```bash
 $ uuidgen
 e7b662f8-d3f8-4a83-bd00-2cdcd6cc50ab
 ```

-#### 3. Prepare a file with Resource content
+### 3. Prepare a file with Resource content

 Resource content should be placed in a file and stored locally.

-#### 4. Send DIDDoc to the pool
+### 4. Send DIDDoc to the ledger

-Command format:
+#### Command format

 ```bash
 cheqd-noded tx resource create-resource \